By Yery Mendoza

 Several weeks ago, I had the pleasure to return to Nigeria.
 I have always enjoyed traveling to this part of the world to reconnect with colleagues from Nestlé in Central and West Africa and with other important players in Nestlé’s long-standing efforts to promote biofortification in the region.
 (In case you are wondering, biofortification is defined as the enrichment of the natural content of selected micronutrients in crops).

-At Nestlé, we consider that a capital part of our purpose is to enhance the quality of life of our consumers and to contribute to a healthier future of society in general.
+At Nestlé, we consider that a capital part of our purpose is to unlock the power of food to enhance quality of life for everyone, today and for generations to come.
 A diversified diet is the ultimate goal to deliver all nutrients in the required amounts, and we are implementing this view through our Nutrition, Health and Wellness commitments for 2020.
 In addition, we are focusing on tackling undernutrition by using a two-pronged approach: 1) fortifying foods commonly eaten by vulnerable populations (through the direct addition of micronutrients to some of our recipes) and 2) using biofortified crops in our ingredients.

 Biofortification is considered as a very cost-efficient and sustainable way to address micronutrient deficiencies in populations that suffer from them.
 The problem is that implementing biofortification in the real world is not easy.
 The lengthy process starts with breeding and selecting enriched crop varieties at specialist agricultural research stations.
 Once new varieties have been developed and released for use in a country, there is still need to enlist distribution partners and farmers in an effort to replace the existing, well-known varieties with biofortified, micronutrient rich ones.
 It can then take a decade or two to establish biofortified crops in local markets.